IBM-Bluemix-Docs/certificate-manager/notification-event-types.md

 | Issued certificate expired | `cert_expired_renew_required` | v4 or higher | v3 or higher |
 | Certificate domain validation required | `cert_domain_validation_required` | v4 or higher |  N/A |
 | Certificate domain validation completed | `cert_domain_validation_completed` | v4 or higher  | N/A |
-{: caption="Table 1.
-Notification event types and the version on which they're available" caption-side="top"}
+{: caption="Table 2.
+Notification event types for ordered certificates and the version on which they're available" caption-side="top"}

 Newly created notification channels are always created with the latest version release.
 {: tip}